 While you wait: Read a fairy tale

-We have digitised one of the many fairy tales that elementary school teacher and folklore collector, Evald Tang Kristensen, collected.
+We have digitised one of the fairy tales which folklore collector, Evald Tang Kristensen, collected.
 For the audience of the time, the fairy tale was about Southern Jutland's reunion with Denmark.

 Long before Southern Jutland was reunited with Denmark in 1920, a fairy tale was told which showed how strongly many hoped that the lost territories could return to Denmark.